augmentedfabricationlab/afab_course/01_getting_started/index.md

 Execute the commands below in Anaconda Prompt (run as Administrator):

     conda create -n afab19 python=3.6 COMPAS=0.8.1 --yes

+(--> If you run into problems with the PIL library, run instead:)

+	create -n afab19 python=3.6 COMPAS=0.8.1 matplotlib=3.0 --yes

 Then continue with activating the environment: